🌲 Front Range Plant FinderPlant finder

 Frequently asked questions

-Is Cypress — Arizona Cypress good for the Colorado Front Range?
+Is Arizona Cypress good for the Colorado Front Range?

-Yes.
-Cypress — Arizona Cypress is included in the Front Range Plant Finder as a tree suited to Colorado's Front Range, rated "Recommended" on the 2024 Front Range Tree Recommendation List.
+Yes, Arizona Cypress is a well-suited tree for Colorado's Front Range, rated "Recommended" on the 2024 Front Range Tree Recommendation List.

 It matures to about 30–50 ft tall and 15–25 ft wide.